flathub-infra/website/frontend/README.md

 ```

 Then start the backend:

 ```sh
 cd backend
 docker-compose up
 ```

 Use another terminal session to run the following or use your browser to go to localhost:8000/docs and use the UI to run the `/update` endpoint.

 ```sh
 curl -X POST localhost:8000/update
 ```

 Then open a terminal and go the the frontend folder.
 If it's the first time you run it, run

 ```sh
 yarn
 ```

 Then you should be able to start the dev server and see changed to the code:

 ```sh
 yarn dev
 ```

+## Translations

+We're using [Weblate](https://hosted.weblate.org/engage/flathub/) to translate the UI.